sajithmohan/tornado_drizzle/README.md

     "request_id": 1
 }
 ```
-`resource`, `action` and `request_id` are manatory values.
+`resource`, `action` and `request_id` are mandatory values.
 Complete message will pass to resource handler as an input param
 `data` can be either dict or list object through which we can pass query params or other payload

 drizzle find out resource handler for the resource and executes action function and reply back with return value and incoming `request_id`